stackpulse/playbooks/stackpulse/create-incident-war-room/README.md

 ## Your benefits

-- Coordinate all parties involved in an incident faster with on demand war room channel.
+- Coordinate all incident stakeholders faster with on demand war room channel.
+- Configurable invitees list allows to invite relevant participants per use case.

 ## Your experience